anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   and in this case, the LRA is co-located with the registrar.

 MASA:
-: Manufacturer Authorized Signing Authority
+: Manufacturer Authorized Signing Authority, provides vouchers

 off-site:
 : locality of component or service or functionality, such as RA or CA,